sahilrajput03/sahilrajput03/arch-notes.md

 - ❤️ You can say yes to all question for **`pacman`** or **`yay`** cli using `--noconfirm` command.
 E.g., `sudo pacman -Syu --noconfirm`.
 Also, another genral way is to do it like this: `yes | pacman blah blah blah`.
 Wow 🤩, you can test it via this as well - `yes | cat`.
 - 🚀🚀 Learn mocp (Music on Console): [Click here](learn-mocp.md)

-## ❤️ tailscale experience

-I tried to setup my systems to connect via vpn on macos, linux and android and it works pretty smooth.
-The experience with vscode ssh login is cool too but I need to setup in a way that user `user1` is not able view files of my current user (currently it can view files of my active user).

-**Does ip of a device on tailscale changes or stay consistent?**
-- Tailscale assigns each device a unique, static IP address within your tailnet, typically in the 100.x.x.x range.
-This IP does not change as long as the device remains part of the tailnet.
-- However, if you remove and re-add a device, it might get a new IP.
-Additionally, the device’s public IP (used for internet connections) can change based on the network it connects to, but that doesn’t affect the Tailscale internal IP.

-- `ssh mbp-tailscale` can be used on both linux and mbp to login to `user1` in mbp.
-(10 march 2025).

 **How to use sshd config file to restrict access of a user to particular folder only?**
 - [Claude.ai](https://claude.ai/chat/e6c4b718-ebb0-453c-91b3-f6e2975787fe)
 	- [I tried on macbook but I couldn't do it propertly because in macbook I feel lot of configurations need to be done].